schickm/geolist/README.md

 # geolist
-A location aware shopping list that sorts based on proximity of item to you
+A location aware shopping list that sorts based on proximity of item to you.